 Healthy Popsicle Recipe Roundup

-Living on an Army post in Fort Rucker, Alabama, we take advantage of the 2-minute drive to our neighborhood pool at least weekly.
-In the short time we have been here, a tradition has emerged - Popsicles!
+Living on an Army post in Fort Rucker, Alabama, we take advantage of the two-minute drive to our neighborhood pool at least weekly.
+In the short time we have been here, a tradition has emerged— popsicles!
 In the past, we took ice pops, the kind you tear open with your teeth and squeeze juice and ice up to the top — staining everything below.

-In an effort to find a replacement for these electric-colored plastic pops, I dug our Popsicle molds out of the Little Chefs' kitchen box.
+In an effort to find a replacement for these electric-colored plastic pops, I dug the popsicle molds out of our Little Chefs' kitchen box.
 Between the measuring cups, spatulas, and spoons, I found all the pieces needed for our creation.
 Kitchen floor playtime begins with this box.
 The older the Little Chefs grow, the more they get to use the supplies on the counter with me.
 Turning playtime into cooktime creates a foundation for love of food and interest to try new things.

 We gathered supplies for the summer treat — Meyer lemons, gigantic watermelon, fresh mint leaves, mangos, and honey.
 Little Chefs first pick apart mint leaves and toss in, I cut the peel off the lemons and watermelon, we dissected the mango, and all went into the smoothie blender.
 Little Chefs can cut soft pieces like mangos and watermelon with a kid-safe knife such as a butter knife or plastic knife.